RE/MAX (RMAX)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Unfortunately, RE/MAX’s 2.3% annualized revenue growth over the last five years was weak.
-This fell short of our benchmarks and is a tough starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Regrettably, RE/MAX’s sales grew at a weak 1.9% compounded annual growth rate over the last five years.
+This fell short of our benchmarks and is a poor baseline for our analysis.

-Long-term growth is the most important, but within consumer discretionary, product cycles are short and revenue can be hit-driven due to rapidly changing trends and consumer preferences.
-RE/MAX’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.8% annually.
+We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
+RE/MAX’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.4% annually.
+RE/MAX Year-On-Year Revenue Growth

-We can dig further into the company’s revenue dynamics by analyzing its number of agents, which reached 147,547 in the latest quarter.
-Over the last two years, RE/MAX’s agents were flat.
+We can dig further into the company’s revenue dynamics by analyzing its number of agents, which reached 148,660 in the latest quarter.
+Over the last two years, RE/MAX’s agents averaged 1.4% year-on-year growth.
 Because this number is higher than its revenue growth during the same period, we can see the company’s monetization has fallen.
+RE/MAX Agents

-This quarter, RE/MAX missed Wall Street’s estimates and reported a rather uninspiring 6.7% year-on-year revenue decline, generating $73.25 million of revenue.
-Company management is currently guiding for a 1.3% year-on-year decline in sales next quarter.
+This quarter, RE/MAX reported a rather uninspiring 1.8% year-on-year revenue decline to $71.14 million of revenue, in line with Wall Street’s estimates.
+Company management is currently guiding for a 4% year-on-year decline in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-Although this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 1.2% over the next 12 months.
+While this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Operating Margin

-In Q3, RE/MAX generated an operating margin profit margin of 25%, up 5.6 percentage points year on year.
+In Q4, RE/MAX generated an operating margin profit margin of 13.1%, up 7.2 percentage points year on year.
 This increase was a welcome development, especially since its revenue fell, showing it was more efficient because it scaled down its expenses.

 7. Earnings Per Share

-In Q3, RE/MAX reported adjusted EPS of $0.37, down from $0.38 in the same quarter last year.
-Despite falling year on year, this print beat analysts’ estimates by 1.6%.
-Over the next 12 months, Wall Street expects RE/MAX’s full-year EPS of $1.30 to shrink by 1.1%.
+In Q4, RE/MAX reported adjusted EPS of $0.30, in line with the same quarter last year.
+This print beat analysts’ estimates by 5.4%.
+Over the next 12 months, Wall Street expects RE/MAX’s full-year EPS of $1.30 to stay about the same.

 8. Cash Is King

-RE/MAX’s free cash flow clocked in at $16.43 million in Q3, equivalent to a 22.4% margin.
-This result was good as its margin was 1.7 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
+RE/MAX’s free cash flow clocked in at $10.17 million in Q4, equivalent to a 14.3% margin.
+The company’s cash profitability regressed as it was 7.8 percentage points lower than in the same quarter last year, but it’s still above its two-year average.
+We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
 Long-term trends are more important.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, RE/MAX’s ROIC averaged 4.9 percentage point increases over the last few years.
+Fortunately, RE/MAX’s has increased over the last few years.
 This is a good sign, and we hope the company can continue improving.

 10. Balance Sheet Assessment